 Husson University’s rolling admission program allows applications to be reviewed as soon as they are complete.
 Applications are accepted for consideration for September, January or May semesters.
 There is a $40 application fee.
 All applicants should have copies of their transcripts sent to the Admissions Office as soon as possible after applying for admission.

-Admission is competitive and applicants to the first year of college study are admitted on the strength of their secondary school curriculum, grade-point average, class rank, counselor recommendations, and SAT or ACT scores in relation to their intended major.
+Admission is competitive and applicants to the first year of college study are admitted on the strength of their secondary school curriculum, grade-point average, class rank, counselor recommendation, and SAT or ACT scores in relation to their intended major.
 Completion of college preparatory courses at the secondary level with a “C” or better, or its equivalent, is recommended.
-This includes four years of English, three years of math, two sciences, social studies, and other elective college preparatory courses.

 Students whose high school transcripts show limited academic performance may be accepted on a conditional basis if they have a favorable recommendation from a high school guidance counselor or principal and show evidence of potential for success.